egr95/R-codacore/README.md

 A self-contained, up-to-date implementation of [CoDaCoRe](https://www.biorxiv.org/content/10.1101/2021.02.11.430695v1), in the R programming language, by the original authors.

+The [CoDaCoRe guide](https://egr95.github.io/R-codacore/crohn.html) contains a detailed tutorial on usage and functionality (note this tutorial assumes a prior installation of the package as per the steps below).

 For an equivalent implementation in python, check [py-codacore](https://github.com/egr95/py-codacore).
-If you are interested in reproducing the results in the [original paper](add_arxiv_link), check [this repo](https://github.com/cunningham-lab/codacore).
+If you are interested in reproducing the results in the [original paper](https://www.biorxiv.org/content/10.1101/2021.02.11.430695v1), check [this repo](https://github.com/cunningham-lab/codacore).

 Note this repository is under active development.
 If you would like to use CoDaCoRe on your dataset, and have any questions regarding the installation, usage, implementation, or model itself, do not hesitate to contact <eg2912@columbia.edu>.
-Contributions and fixes are also welcome - please create an issue, submit a pull request, or email me.
+Contributions, fixes, and feature requests are also welcome - please create an issue, submit a pull request, or email me.

-A more in-depth tutorial can be found [here](https://egr95.github.io/R-codacore/crohn.html), but it will require having gone through the installation steps below first.

-## How to run CoDaCoRe
+## How to install and run CoDaCoRe

-1. To install codacore:

-In order to install codacore from GitHub, we will need the [devtools package](https://www.r-project.org/nosvn/pandoc/devtools.html).
+1. In order to install codacore from GitHub, we will need the [devtools package](https://www.r-project.org/nosvn/pandoc/devtools.html).

 ```r
 devtools::install_github("egr95/R-codacore", ref="main")